 What is the Difference Between Canning Salt and Table Salt?

-Speaking of what goes into home canned jars of carrots, I told you I would explain to you why you should use canning salt and not just regular table salt.
-The reason is that canning salt is literally the purest form of salt available on store shelves (sodium chloride.)
+Speaking of what goes into home-canned jars of carrots, I told you I would explain to you why you should use canning salt and not just regular table salt.
+The reason is that canning salt is the purest form of salt available on store shelves (sodium chloride.)

 However, table salt has iodine in it to keep the salt from clumping.
 This is a problem when you are pickling something or even canning something because it will make your food turn colors and the water turn murky which is not appealing in the slightest.